imSaiPavan27/hospitality-analysis/README.md

 Rest all the data was clean and not many changes were required to do.

-Report Pages Created
+### Report Pages
-Report
+The report offers various pages and views for in-depth analysis:

 **Report View**
-It is a consolidated view of financial statistics along with the performance of the hotels.
+This consolidated view features financial statistics and hotel performance metrics.

 **Financial Stats**
-The financial stats added in this report are the typical metrics that are used only in the hospitality sector.
-This includes revenue, cancellations, room-level pricing etc.
+This section includes metrics specific to the hospitality industry, such as revenue, cancellations, and room-level pricing.

 Here is a list of these financial metrics used in the hospitality industry.